asrahi-7/DIU-Fake-Portal/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-If you have ideas to improve the UI or add new features (like automated routine generation or dark mode for the portal preview), feel free to fork this repository and submit a pull request.
+If you have ideas to improve the UI or add new features, feel free to fork this repository and submit a pull request.

 ---